 To advance the practice and study of the Theravada Buddhist teachings in NZ, including through establishing a reference library, offering community teachings and meditation practice.

-To provide a residence for Bhikkhunīs (fully ordained female monastics) to live safely, to host visiting lay women teachers and to ensure they are well supported by the community.
+The Trust provides a residence for Bhikkhunīs (fully ordained female monastics) to live safely, to host visiting lay women teachers and to ensure they are well supported by the community.

 Future Vision of the Trust: